 There are many versions of the paleo diet, but below are the general guidelines.

-- Fresh fruits and veggies (as much as you like)
+- Fresh fruits and veggies (as much as you like, especially leafy greens)

-- Healthy fats like coconut oil, olive oil, avocados, butter, and palm oil
+- Healthy fats like coconut oil, olive oil, avocados (and avocado oil), butter, ghee, and palm oil

-- Industrial vegetable oils like soybean oil, safflower oil, etc.
+- Industrial vegetable oils like soybean oil, safflower oil, and canola oil

 - Grains (including whole grains)